-Chronic Obstructive Pulmonary Disease (COPD) prevalence across BNSSG (Bristol, North Somerset, and South Gloucestershire) is rising, as it is across England.
+Cases of Chronic Obstructive Pulmonary Disease (COPD) are rising throughout BNSSG (Bristol, North Somerset, and South Gloucestershire), as they are throughout England.
 With lung disease in the UK costing a staggering £11 billion a year, Public Health England data shows that within BNSSG, emergency COPD admissions are within the highest 5% in the UK.
-To improve patient safety and reduce emergency admissions this project aims to rapidly adopt and use digital remote monitoring technology to support the growing challenges and costs associated with COPD.
+To improve patient safety and reduce emergency admissions this project aimed to rapidly adopt and use digital remote monitoring technology to support the growing challenges and costs associated with COPD.

 What are we doing?

-Findings from previous attempts to implement myCOPD into local systems, which highlighted that administrative support is key to successful implementation and embedding of the app, have been considered in this roll out.
+Findings from previous attempts to deploy myCOPD into local systems, which highlighted that administrative support is key to successful execution and embedding of the app, had been considered in this roll out.

 Who are we working with?

-The West of England AHSN will be working collaboratively with Healthier Together (the Integrated Care System covering BNSSG) to deliver the project.
-The app has been developed by mymhealth and we will work alongside their team to ensure the app is operating effectively for users.
+We worked collaboratively with Healthier Together, North Bristol NHS Trust, Sirona care and health, University Hospitals Bristol and Weston NHS Founation Trust and One Care to deliver this project.
+The myCOPD app has been developed by my mHealth and we worked alongside their team to ensure the app was working effectively for users.

-A rapid qualitative evaluation exploring the benefits, barriers and perceptions of staff and patients around this model will be completed by the University of Bath by April 2022.
-A full evaluation will be completed by October 2022.
+A rapid evaluation exploring the benefits, barriers and experiences of staff and patients around this model was completed by the University of Bath: this informed development of the project.
+A full evaluation will be completed by early 2023.

 A focus on COPD as part of the National Adoption and Spread Safety Improvement Programme (A&S-SIP)

-The overarching objective of the A&S-SIP is to identify and support the spread and adoption of effective and safe evidence-based interventions and practice.
+The overarching objective of the A&S-SIP was to identify and support the spread of effective interventions and practice.

 In relation to COPD, our local delivery was focused on supporting an increase in the proportion of patients in acute hospitals receiving every element (for which they are eligible) of the British Thoracic Society COPD discharge care bundle.